 In my humble opinion, creating a meal plan is an important part of any smart and frugal grocery budget.
 Why?

 - A weekly meal plan will help ensure you’re buying groceries that coordinate with your family’s food needs

 Restaurants are expensive: even if you are hitting the local fast food place.
-You can’t usually get a full meal at a fast food place for under five bucks, but if you really buckle down you can feed your family at a fast food place for two or three dollars a person.
+Typically, you can’t usually get a full meal at a fast food place for under five bucks.
+But if you really buckle down, you can feed your family at a fast food place for two or three dollars a person.

 That’s a minimum of $8 for a family of four.
-With the meal planning system we use, it’s not uncommon to make a family meal for the six of us that only costs five or six dollars.
+And probably closer to double that if you’re realistic.
+With the meal planning system I use, it’s not uncommon to make a family meal for the five of us that only costs five or six dollars.

 Creating Your Meal Plan

 Creating a meal plan isn’t terribly difficult, but it does take a few minutes each week.
 You can start by making a list of the breakfasts, lunches and dinners that your family will eat during the week.